bluurryy/bump-scope/README.md

 ## Motivation and History

-I was using bumpalo when I wanted to do some temporary allocation with the same bump allocator that I was also using to allocate longer lived objects.
-I did not find any crate that was basically just "bumpalo but with checkpoints" so I've decided to give it a shot myself.
+I did not find any crate that was basically just "bumpalo but with scopes /checkpoints" so I've decided to give it a shot myself.

-It surprised me to learn that bumpalo bumps downwards.
 I wasn't sure about bumping downwards because it loses the realloc fast path ([Always Bump Downwards](https://fitzgeraldnick.com/2019/11/01/always-bump-downwards.html)).
 I was also curious about the impact of minimum alignment so I made `UP` and `MIN_ALIGN` generic parameters.

 To be able to allocate slices from arbitrary iterators or `fmt::Arguments` I had to implement my own `Vec` and `String`.
 (The `Vec` from `allocator_api2` would have worked, but the generated code wasn't great.)
 Comparing `alloc_iter` for an upwards and downwards bumping allocator is not really fair because of the different realloc behavior.
 So I implemented `alloc_iter_rev` and a `VecRev` that would push elements to the start instead of the end.
 A `VecRev` can be grown and shrunk in place when downwards bumping just as a `Vec` can be grown and shrunk in place when upwards allocating.

-The conclusion I've come to by writing this library is that bumping downwards and having a minimum alignment makes very little difference.
-If you make any use of `alloc_iter`, `alloc_fmt` or growable collections then the more favorable realloc behavior of upwards bumping will likely save you more than the few instructions from bumping downwards.
+I've found that bumping downwards and having a minimum alignment makes little difference in terms of performance.
+If you make use of `alloc_iter`, `alloc_fmt` or growable collections then the more favorable realloc behavior for upwards bumping will likely be more important than the few instructions you save from bumping downwards.

 ## License